 Even if most of the people in a society believe that engaging in a particular behavior is alright, they may not be correct.
 Furthermore, the majority may vacillate in their thinking.
 In this regard, we will consider three notable examples of the vacillating of our society in determining what is right and what is wrong.

-Until the Emancipation Proclamation was passed in January 1863, slavery was legal in our nation, despite the wording of our Declaration of Independence, which states that “all Men are created equal.
+- Until the Emancipation Proclamation was passed in January 1863, slavery was legal in our nation, despite the wording of our Declaration of Independence, which states that “all Men are created equal.”

-Before the so-called “Prohibition Amendment” to our Constitution went into effect in January 1920, the “manufacture, sale, or transportation of intoxicating liquors” was legal throughout our nation.
+- Before the so-called “Prohibition Amendment” to our Constitution went into effect in January 1920, the “manufacture, sale, or transportation of intoxicating liquors” was legal throughout our nation.
 The Amendment made these practices illegal.
 Then, in December 1933, the repeal of the Prohibition Amendment made engaging in these practices legal again.

 So, how can a person determine with a high degree of certainty what is right and what is wrong?
-We believe the Bible is the best place to start.
+We believe the Bible is generally the best place to start.
 Therefore, we will consider what the Bible says about such issues.

-Nevertheless, because God is truly the omnipotent, omniscient Creator of the universe in which every person resides, then surely He has the authority and the prerogative to determine whether or not every particular behavior – overt or otherwise – is right or wrong.
+Nevertheless, because God is truly the omnipotent, omniscient Creator of the universe, He has the authority and the prerogative to determine whether or not every particular behavior – overt or otherwise – is right or wrong.
 [To determine what the Bible says about God’s omnipotence and omniscience, click on “Is God Really Omnipotent and Omniscient?”]

-However, it is important to understand that even the best efforts of a person to do what is right are not sufficient to provide assurance that they will have eternal salvation.
+However, it is important to understand that even the best efforts of people to do what is morally right are not sufficient to provide assurance that they will have eternal salvation.
 For a person to be assured of eternal salvation, he (or she) must genuinely trust in Jesus Christ as their Savior.
 [For a detailed explanation of how to be assured of eternal salvation, click on “What Must a Person Do to Be Assured of Eternal Salvation?”]